Cultural offers theaters

 Théâtre de Choisy-le-Roi

-The théâtre de Choisy-le-Roi is offering students a preferential offer of €6 on the following selection of plays, on presentation of student card at the door.
+The théâtre de Choisy-le-Roi is offering students a preferential offer of €6 on the following selection of plays, upon presentation of the student card at the door.

 Christelle Harbonn / Karima El Kharraze / Compagnie Demesten Titip